PyconUK/2016.pyconuk.org/pages/venue.md

 callout_small: It’s going to be awesome
 ---

-The main conference venue is Cardiff’s beautiful [City Hall](http://www.cardiffcityhall.com/), with evening events held around the centre of Cardiff.
+## Our venues

+### Main conference

+*Friday to Monday* [Cardiff City Hall](http://www.cardiffcityhall.com/find-us), Cathays Park, Cardiff CF10 3ND

+### Open Day

+*Thursday* [Cardiff University Bute Building](http://www.cardiff.ac.uk/estat/accessibilityinformation/cathayscampus/butebuilding/buteaccess.html), King Edward VII Avenue, Cardiff CF10 3NB

+### Accessibility

+Both venues are accessible for people of limited mobility.
+If you need to park near the venue because of mobility issues, please contact us and we'll do our best to help.

+## Accommodation in Cardiff

 See [Accommodation](/accommodation/) for recommended hotels and other places to stay.

-## Cardiff City Hall

-PyCon UK 2016 will take place at [Cardiff City Hall](http://www.cardiffcityhall.com/find-us), Cathays Park, Cardiff CF10 3ND.
-Cardiff City Halls is accessible for people of limited mobility.
-If you need to park near the venue because of mobility issues, please contact us and we'll do our best to help.

 ## Getting to Cardiff